botsarefuture/DatabaseManager/README.md

 ### Configuration Setup

 You can configure your MongoDB settings using the built-in `Config` class.
-The `Config` class allows loading your settings from a JSON file or passing them directly.
+The `DatabaseManager` will attempt to load the `Config` class from your project's directory or the directory where `databaseManager.py` resides, depending on how it is imported.

+### Automatic Configuration Loading

+The `DatabaseManager` automatically attempts to load a `config.py` file containing a `Config` class from your project's directory.
+If your project structure places the importing script in the same directory as `databaseManager.py`, it adjusts accordingly to find the correct `config.py`.

+Ensure you have a `config.py` file with a `Config` class defined using underscores for field names:

 #### Example Configuration File (`config.json`):